ziyaetuk/GCP-Project/README.md

 ## Qwicklab Task:

+**Note:** You have to click on each lab with the arrow to view a drop-down of the comletion verification screenshot.

 ### Course: Google Cloud Platform Fundamentals - Core Infrastructure
 <details>
  Module: Getting Started with Google Cloud Platform